Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 In the [previous lesson](biochemistry), we explored the signal transduction pathway by which *E. coli* can change its tumbling frequency in response to a change in the concentration of an attractant.
 But the reality of cellular environments is that the concentration of an attractant can vary across several orders of magnitude.
 The cell therefore needs to detect not *absolute* concentrations of an attractant but rather *relative* changes.

 *E. coli* detects relative changes in its concentration via **adaptation** to these changes.
 If the concentration of attractant remains constant for a period of time, then regardless of the absolute value of the concentration, the cell returns to the same background tumbling frequency.
-In other words, *E. coli* demonstrates *robustness* to the attractant concentration in maintaining its default tumbling behavior.
+That is, *E. coli* demonstrates *robustness* to the attractant concentration in maintaining its default tumbling behavior.

 However, our current model is not able to address this adaptation.
 If the ligand concentration increases in the model, then phosphorylated CheY will plummet and remain at a low steady state.